thejaswin123/FAAS/README.md

 In this way,the farmers can pitch their suppliers with their prices and the clients can purchase the desired products in those specified locations.

-In both ways, there would be satisfaction to farmers and suppliers.
+In both ways, there would be a satisfaction to farmers and suppliers.